ByAUJay

 10) Common pitfalls we see at 7Block Labs (and how to avoid them)

-• Mixing USDC and USDbC in routers/pools
+- Combining USDC and USDbC in routers and pools.

-• Skipping chainId verification on the client
+- Skipping the chainId checks on the client side.

 11) Copy‑paste snippets you can ship today